magicleap/com.magicleap.spectator.networkanchors/README.md

 **Magic Leap**
 To create or find a network anchor on the Magic Leap Headsets, press the trigger on the controller.

+When  Auto Search for Image is disabled on the MLCoordinateProvider, Image tracking can be initialized using by pressing the trigger on the Controller.
+When initialized, the Magic Leap will try to locate an Image target for 1 minute.

 **Desktop**
 If you are running the game on your Desktop, without Zero Iteration, enable `Force Standalone` on the MultiPlatformCoordinateProvider object in your scene.
 You can then enter play mode and hit spacebar.
 Localizing on your desktop will preserve the network anchors position even when the owner of the network anchor leaves.